jlkeet/udegree-angular/README.md

 https://udegree-editor.firebaseapp.com/

-As of September 2021 it was still app and usable.
+As of September 2021 it was still up and usable.

 Doing these by hand inevitably leads to some errors, the best approach if a bug is found in one of the rules (or any part of the app) is to log it in the trello board at: